diskoverdata/diskover-docs/source_files/zendesk_internal_user_guide.md

 ### Overview

-This section is mainly used by engineers, so you will undoubtedly find your way around it.
+This section is mainly used by our fabulous engineers, so you will undoubtedly find your way around it.

 ![Image: Zendesk Support Ticket Global View](images/zendesk_internal_guide_tickets_main_view.png)